GIJack/arin-scraper/README.md

                        filenames [filenames ...]

-This app parses data about ASNs and IP address ranges from ARIN Statistics Files, and look for hosts based on system name ARIN's Status files can be found on their FTP server here: ftp://ftp.arin.net/pub/stats/
+This app parses data about ASNs and IP address ranges from ARIN Statistics Files, and looks for hosts based on system name ARIN's Status files can be found on their FTP server here: ftp://ftp.arin.net/pub/stats/

 positional arguments: